 Fortunately, the DVLA are firm believers in transparency when it comes to buying used cars.
 That’s why they allow people to look at a vehicle’s history using their handy ‘get vehicle information‘ tool.
 You can cross-check any information you get, such as mileage and MOT history, against information from the DVLA (as long as you have the registration number).
 You can also check the MOT history of a car with the DVLA.
 There’s no such thing as being too careful when you’re buying a used car.

 Additionally, you should ask to see the vehicle log book.
 If the seller says it’s not available, then you should wave goodbye then and there.
 The DVLA caution drivers to never buy a vehicle if it doesn’t have a log book.
 If you do have a look at it, check to see that the name and address of the seller matches the details in the log book.
 The log book is also a good way of checking how many previous owners there have been—if there have been quite a few in a short amount of time, this could indicate a problem with the vehicle.
+Don’t forget to check if the car has been recalled either.

 DO ask plenty of questions